jaimerodas/elixirschool/_posts/2019-09-26-2019-building-admissions.md

 #### Updating Phoenix's router

-Updating the router for Ueberauth is a fairly easy and straight forward change.
+Updating the router for Ueberauth is a fairly easy and straightforward change.
 At the bottom of our `router.ex` we added the following scope block:

 ```elixir
 scope "/auth", AdmissionsWeb do